lthben/water-future/README.md

 - I then worked on the colour scheme, layout and typography.

-- I spent 90% of the time working on the UI/UX aspect, mimicking the user experience on similar professional e-learning websites for quiz content.
-This meant the need for a menu sidebar with progress tracking and navigational buttons.
+- I spent 80% of the time working on the UI/UX aspect, mimicking the user experience on similar professional e-learning websites for quiz content.
+This meant the need for a menu sidebar with progress tracking and navigational buttons, and making sure everything looks good on all screen sizes.
+This was the hardest part.

 ## Link to live site